jonkelleyatrackspace/ops_api/README.md

 OpsAPI is a lightweight API/HTTP framework in Tornado which allows users to extend and prototype mid complexity API designs and process solutions -- hours not weeks.
 I promise.

-This project was built for systems engineers and developers who need to automate orchestration of tasks on a system and can appreciate the speed and convienence of a stateless API.
-You can automate your mundane daily management tasks with the built in extensions for subprocess, fabric, ansible, postgres, mysql or memcache.
+This is intended to empower systems engineers and developers looking to cut the lifting out of running their ops shop.
+Yes there's Rundeck/Jenkin's but you can't build a larger platform on top of that -- an API can.
+Use the pluggable nature of this API to leverage hooks for your favorite fabric, ansible, postgres, mysql or memcache extensions.

 A real wizard could have multiple opsAPI deployments interconnected with Python-requests to create complex build pipelines and processes.
 Then they would use the beautiful [marmelab/ng-admin](https://github.com/marmelab/ng-admin) to create a browser app.
 Now where's the beach?